 The Area Service Committee shall meet every month.
 This committee shall be the forum for the exchange of information, experience, strength, and hope to serve as a resource to the member groups.
 This meeting is limited to two (2) hours.

 The W.E.A.S.C. monthly meeting will be scheduled for the last Saturday of the month, unless a major holiday falls on that weekend in that case in the ASC meeting will be held the weekend prior.
-The major holidays are; New Years Eve and New Years Day, M.L.
-King, Jr.Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving Day and Christmas.
+The major holidays are: New Years Eve and New Years Day, M.L.
+King, Jr. Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving Day and Christmas.

 The Chairperson or three GSRs may call special meetings.
 The purpose, place and time of the meeting shall be stated in the notification to all participants.
 Except in cases of emergency, a fourteen (14) days notice shall be given.
 Notification of participants in the responsibility of the Chairperson.